Wintergirls

 Wintergirls (2009) is a realistic fiction novel by the American author Laurie Halse Anderson.
 The novel was published in 2009 by Viking.
-The story focuses on a girl, Lia Overbrook, who suffers from anorexia and self harm.
+The story focuses on a girl, Lia Overbrook, who has anorexia and self-harms.
 Lia struggles to cope with her mental illness while balancing everything else going on in her life.
 Some months after a fall out with her best friend Cassie, Lia receives the news that she has died from bulimia.
 This complicates Lia's life even more and forces her to confront her own illness.

 Plot

-Lia Overbrook, an 18-year-old girl, just found out that her ex-best friend Cassie has died.
-Cassie had called Lia 33 times the night of her death.
+Lia Overbrook, an 18-year-old girl, finds out that her ex-best friend Cassie has been found dead in a motel room.
+Cassie had called Lia 33 times the Saturday night and early Sunday morning of her death.
 However, Lia never answered the phone.
-Cassie was found in a hotel room, killed by her illness, bulimia, and in particular, from Boerhaave's Syndrome.
-Lia, who has a history of anorexia, falls into a downward spiral of self-harm and calorie counting.
-To hide her illness from her family, Lia's obsessive and destructive behavior worsens and recovery seems impossible.
+Cassie was killed by her illness, bulimia, an overdose on sleeping pills mixed with alcohol, and in particular, from Boerhaave's Syndrome.
+Lia, who has a history of anorexia and triggered from Cassie's death, falls into a downward spiral of self-harm and calorie counting.
+Hiding her illness from her family, Lia's obsessive and destructive behavior worsens and recovery seems impossible.
+Soon, Cassie's ghost starts haunting Lia.
+This makes Lia feel guilty for not picking up the phone that night and not being there for Cassie when she needed it most.
+In one such haunting, Cassie swallows her "see-glass."

-Lia's relationship with her step-mother, Jennifer, is also complicated.
-But Jennifer's nine-year-old daughter and Lia's step-sister, Emma, is one of the only things that keep her feeling happy.
+Lia's relationship with her step-mother, Jennifer, is complicated.
+While Jennifer is not directly responsible for her parents' divorce, she married Lia's father quickly after it had happened.
+The relationship between Lia and her mother - often referred to as either mom or Dr. Marrigan - is tense as well.
+Lia's mom maintains high expectations for her and is adamant about a strict recover regiment.
+However, Lia's father believes that she deserves more freedom so as to not push her too hard.
+Jennifer's nine-year-old daughter and Lia's step-sister, Emma, is one of the only few things that keeps her feeling happy.
 Lia has been struggling with eating disorders for quite some time and none of the help she received has made much of a difference.
-Lia finds it difficult to get close to her father and step-mother because they previously brought her to a hospital to recover.
+It wasn't until being in a car accident with Cassie that Lia's anorexia was discovered.
+Lia finds it difficult to get close to her family because of multiple hospitalizations to New Season and fights over her recovery treatment.